 How to Sell to Retail Stores – Your Best Tips

-Don’t be afraid to go after the big retailers early in the game.
 This is a particularly good strategy if they have a supplier diversity program that you qualify for.
 Although a lot of variables come into play when it comes to a buyer making a decision about including your product in their assortment, at the end of the day, it really boils down to whether they like your product or not.
 The buyer that happens to love your product could work for Walmart, or a local mom and pop, so I recommend going after big and small retailers simultaneously.
-Usually it takes a bit longer to secure the buyer appointment with the larger retailers, so while you are waiting for that appointment, you build your sales history with the individually owned and operated retailers where you can get your product in a lot faster. – Thanks to Jennifer Zachery from The Bead Barrette
+Usually, it takes a bit longer to secure the buyer appointment with the larger retailers, so while you are waiting for that appointment, you build your sales history with the individually owned and operated retailers where you can get your product in a lot faster. – Thanks to Jennifer Zachery from The Bead Barrette

-The most effective quality I have found to sell to retail stores is persistence.
 One must call on established and new accounts via direct mail, email and phone on a regular ongoing basis.
 Use the buddy system!
 I have a colleague in Los Angeles, she and I stage a “contest” to motivate one other to call on new accounts (cold calls).
-We are not really competing although we challenge each other to see how many accounts we can call in an hour by staging the so-called contest. – Thanks Joy Light of Joy Hand Painted Silk
+We are not really competing although we challenge each other to see how many accounts we can call in an hour by staging the so-called contest. – Thanks to Joy Light of Joy Hand Painted Silk

 To sell to retail stores, you should get the name of someone at the company you wish to sell to.
 Sending blind letters, samples or emails rarely if ever, gets your product into the right hands.
 It doesn't have to be the right person.
 If you ask politely, often someone will tell you who the right person is.
 You can even use that “wrong” person as a reference.
 For instance, “John in accounting told me I should speak to you”.
 You can look online or just call and ask who you should contact.
 Social media such as LinkedIn & Twitter are also great resources.
 Once you've found the right contact, don't just contact them once and forget about them.
 Without being a pest, follow up periodically. – Thanks to Gary Castelle of Magnum Plastics Inc